segmentio/segment-docs/src/connections/spec/identify.md

 }
 ```

-And here's the corresponding Javascript event that would generate the above payload:
+And here's the corresponding JavaScript event that would generate the above payload:

 ```js
 analytics.identify("97980cfea0067", {